 - Allows implementing a data-based backbone to the management’s initial plan.

-- Addresses budget allocation issues in terms of the associations goals for growth.
+- Budget allocation issues are addressed in terms of the associations goals for growth.

-Portfolio analysis isn’t perfect though, there’re some drawbacks to this method, such as:
+Portfolio analysis isn’t perfect though, there are some drawbacks to this method, such as:

 - It becomes harder to highlight the market’s sections or layers.